Robotics-Research-Group-KUL/rtt_soem_maxpos/README.md

 in the doc folder there is the results of the `slaveinfo` command, with the  `-sdo` and `-map` options.
 These files can be useful to add further functionalities.

 ## Acknoledgements
-We coded using as example the of the soem_robotiq drivers.
+We coded using as example the soem_robotiq drivers.